winesapOS/winesapOS/UPGRADES.md

 - Change Bcachefs to be installed using the official packages instead of from the AUR.
 - Change Flatpaks to be updated for both the user and system.
 - Change upgrade to allow the [winesapos-testing] repository.
+- Change upgrade to allow skipping the version check.

 ## 3.3.0 to 3.4.0